 We could debate whether or not the Old Testament requirement to keep the Sabbath transferred to the New, but we would be missing the entire point: In the Creation week, God established a pattern: 6 days of work to 1 day of rest.

 But what about you?
 Do you take a day off each week?

 I’m not counting Saturday where you run around like a chicken with your head off cleaning your house, running errands, and trying to accomplish everything you didn’t have time for during the week.
 That’s not a day off.

 Neither can you count Sunday if you spend the entire evening planning and stressing about school.
 (Or, incidentally, if you are involved in so many ministries at your church that you want to laugh like a crazy lady when someone calls Sunday a day of rest.)

 God designed us to need a day of rest and refreshment.
 Ask yourself what would have to happen in order for you to be able to take a day of rest each week?

-Maybe you can find ways to work more efficiently (Angela Watson’s 40 Hour Teacher Workweek Club can help with this).
+Maybe you can find ways to work more efficiently (our FREE training: 5 Time-Saving Practices to Stop Feeling Overwhelmed can help with this).
 Maybe you need to be more focused when you work (as I talk about here).
 Or maybe you need to simply realize that the work of a teacher is never fully done, so we have to build wise boundaries around our time.

 4. We need friends.